 No matter your taste, music is good for the soul.
 It can lift your spirits quicker and easier than almost anything I’ve found.
-Put on the earbuds or headphones and crank it up.
+Please put on the earbuds or headphones and crank it up.
 Better yet, tell Alexa what you want and ask her to crank it up.

 Cathy and I have been known to crank it up and dance in the living room.
 Nothing wrong with that.

 15. Take a Bath

 Take it easy.
 Think of it as a hot tub.
 You don’t need the bubbles and all the frills.
 But soaking in a nice hot tub is good for the muscles.
 It’s relaxing.
 You can add some music to make it even better.
 Alright, guys.
 Could you not knock it till you try it?